Serinna/Portfolio-Optimization/README.md

 After that, I randomly generated 50000 portfolios, and select the best ones giving:
 1. the min variance
 2. the largest sharpe ratio

-The final results both have high variance, even with 500000 tries.